-We are all searching for advice and suggestions from experts to help us successfully excel in our interests, jobs, and/or business practices, and by collecting suggestions on your blog, you provide your followers with valuable knowledge and further exposure to the people you feature.
+We are all searching for advice and suggestions from experts to help us successfully excel in our interests, jobs and/or business practices and by collecting suggestions on your blog, you provide your followers with valuable knowledge and further exposure to the people you feature.
 An additional advantage to posting additional messages is that the experts will regularly exchange them, and connect them from their own sites back to the post, adding useful signals.

 But while you do not have the time to compile your own round-up message, it is probably easier than you think to get in other people’s or company compilations.
-For example, through its Twitter talk, which takes place every Wednesday, SEMrush asks for expert opinions.
+For example, through its Twitter talk, which take place every Wednesday, SEMrush asks for expert opinions.
 SEMrush Participants who participate are also included in blog posts and/or retweeted on the Twitter page of SEMrush.